Rival Suffrage Organizations: Utah’s Place in the National Movement (Part 2)

 Utah women regained voting rights when Utah became a state, but they continued to work with NAWSA for a federal suffrage amendment.
 Carrie Chapman Catt visited Utah in 1899 to reorganize the UWSA into the Utah Council of Women.
 Led by Emily S. Richards, this organization brought Utah women together across party lines and religious differences.
 Women in the UCW continued to attend NAWSA conventions, gather petition signatures, and testify to Congress in support of a women’s suffrage amendment.

 NAWSA staged its biggest event yet–a suffrage parade–in Washington, D.C. ahead of President Woodrow Wilson’s inauguration in 1913.
 Edna Groshell, a UCW and Utah Women’s Democratic Club leader, marched at the front of Utah’s group in the parade.
 This event marked the beginning of a new split in the national suffrage movement.
 While older NAWSA leaders shied away from spectacle, younger suffragists were encouraged by the parade to use new tactics to gain publicity.
-They would soon split for NAWSA and form suffrage organizations of their own that eventually became the National Woman’s Party.
+They would soon split from NAWSA to form a suffrage organization of their own that eventually became the National Woman’s Party.

 Elizabeth Cady Stanton, “Change is the Law of Progress,” February 12, 1890, Stanton Papers.